 RFAs claim to have complied with environmental legislation current when they were signed in the 1990s but incorporate few unambiguous safeguards for managing logging and its impacts.
-An exception is the performance review to be completed every five years which is the basis of the Possums Case.
-But these required reviews have generally not been completed on time or at all.
+An exception is the performance review to be completed every five years but these required reviews have generally not been completed on time or at all.

 During the third five-year review the parties to an RFA - the Commonwealth and state governments - can agree a process for extending the RFA beyond 20 years.
 As the RFAs reach their end dates between 2017 and 2021, governments are negotiating behind closed doors to extend them.
 Tasmania and the Commonwealth signed what amounts to a re-written RFA in August 2017, effectively making it perpetual.
-WA published a purported ‘third’ five-year review report in May 2017; NSW and Victoria are preparing reports as part of their ‘third’ five year reviews.
+WA and NSW followed suit in 2018.
+The Victorian RFAs expire on 31 March 2020.

 Administratively - and tellingly - primary responsibility for RFAs lies with the Commonwealth Agriculture Department.
 Legally, RFAs are enabled under the Commonwealth logging law - the Regional Forest Agreements Act.
 The exemption from Commonwealth environmental scrutiny is through s38 of the Environment Protection and Biodiversity Conservation (EPBC) Act.